Photo of Rahul

 Principal Investigator

-Rahul Roychoudhuri is a Professor of Cancer Immunology at the University of Cambridge Department of Pathology, and Director of Studies in Pathology at St Catherine’s College.
-He is Director (non-clinical) of the CRUK Cambridge Centre Training Programme.
+Rahul Roychoudhuri is a Professor of Cancer Immunology and Immunotherapy at the University of Cambridge Department of Pathology, and Director of Studies in Pathology at St Catherine’s College.
+He is Director (non-clinical) of the CRUK Cambridge Centre Training Programme and co-leads the CRUK Cambridge Centre Fundamental Cancer Biology Programme.

 Rahul studied Natural Sciences at the University of Cambridge and Clinical Medicine at King’s College London.
 Rahul undertook his Ph.D. in Gary Nabel’s laboratory at the US National Institutes of Health (NIH) and a postdoctoral fellowship at Nicholas Restifo’s laboratory at the US National Cancer Institute (NCI).
 His research has made fundamental contributions to our understanding of immune regulation, tumour immunosuppression, immunological memory and gene regulation.
 A major contribution of his early research was the discovery of mechanisms underlying differentiation of a powerfully suppressive subset of T cells called regulatory T (Treg) cells.
 He discovered the critical function of the transcription factor BACH2 in Treg lineage specification (Roychoudhuri et al., Nature 2013; Vahedi et al., Nature 2015), and in suppression of immune responses against solid tumours (Roychoudhuri et al., J Clin Invest 2016).
 This work led to discovery of a new monogenic disease caused by BACH2 insufficiency (Nat Immunol 2017; reviewed in Nat Rev Immunol 2017).